-Medical Microbiology Courses 184.6
+194.6 Medical Microbiology Courses

-The following courses may be used by students in the Faculty of Science as science courses in Microbiology: MMI 351, 352.
+The following courses may be used by students in the Faculty of Science as science courses MMI 351, 352.
+MMI 499 may be used by students in the Immunology and Infection program as a science course.